What Is A Lethal Dose Of Methamphetamine?

 Mixing Methamphetamine And Morphine Can Have Lethal Results

-In a study conducted on mice, the lethal dose of methamphetamine was calculated to be 95 mg/kg.
+In a study conducted on mice, the lethal dose of methamphetamine was calculated to be 95 milligrams per kilogram of body weight.

-However, when a non-lethal dose of morphine, 300 milligrams per kilogram (mg/kg), was administered, the lethal dose of meth dropped to just 5 mg/kg.
+However, when a non-lethal dose of morphine, 300 mg/kg, was administered, the lethal dose of meth dropped to just 5 mg/kg.

-This suggests that when meth and morphine are combined, the toxicity of both substances is enhanced, producing dangerous and potentially fatal results depending on how much is ingested.
+This suggests that the combination of meth and morphine enhances the toxicity of both substances, producing dangerous and potentially fatal results depending on how much a person ingests.

 Life-Threatening Complications From Meth